nackor/sample-tdd/javascript/README.md

 **Commit your changes to Git:** Once the test passes, commit your changes to the current branch.

 **Yellow:** Review the existing implementation for potential improvements (refactor stage).
 This might involve applying development principles like DRY (Don't Repeat Yourself) and SOLID.
 Ensure any refactoring does not break existing tests.

+> Remember: It might be tempting to stray from this process, but consistency is crucial for learning!
+Always focus on identifying a boundary/unique case, select a representative value from that group for testing, writing the corresponding test, and then refine the code as necessary!

 ### Iteratively add more tests: